DIY Postcard Journal / Calendar

 That’s it, plus

-I might turn this perpetual calendar/journal into a soulful XMAS gift for my hubby, using 100% recycled images & stuff, in a theme that will inspire him.
+I might create a perpetual calendar journal as a soulful XMAS gift for my hubby, using 100% recycled images & stuff, in a theme that will inspire him.
 We have so much art, graphic material and recyclable paper goods laying around, I’m sure it will be easy.

 Journal versus Calendar